 However much coffee extract you end up with, you need about 2x’s as much simple syrup.
 This will allow you to adjust your batch size if you want to get really gifty with a lot of different people and not just a couple.

 These make awesome cocktails.
+Like my mudslide.
 Or white Russians.
 Or espresso, kahlua, and irish whiskey frozen cocktails.
 I’d love to have a shot of this in one of my homemade vanilla sweet cream cold brew coffees, too.
 Or add some of my homemade vanilla sweet cream for an iced coffee with a kick!

 No matter what you make with this, the coffee lover in your family or friends group is going to love you a little more after you gift them a bottle of this!

 - 1 teaspoons vanilla bean, split (or 2 pure vanilla extract)

 - Place the vodka, coffee, and vanilla in a large covered glass jar.
 Shake to combine, and place in fridge for 24 hours.

 - Strain the coffee through a coffee filter, and throw away grounds.